StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 To prevent sending duplicate events over multiple check runs, received saved search records must be uniquely identified for comparison.
 By default, a record is identified by the Splunk default fields `_bkt` and `_cd`.
 Specify `unique_key_fields` in the Splunk Events Agent check configuration to customize the behavior for each saved search.
 Note that the specified `unique_key_fields` fields are mandatory fields for each record returned by the Splunk saved search.

-If it isn't possible to uniquely identify a record by a combination of specific fields, you can use the whole record by setting `unique_key_fields: []` \(an empty list\).
+If it'sn't possible to uniquely identify a record by a combination of specific fields, you can use the whole record by setting `unique_key_fields: []` \(an empty list\).

 ### Disable the Agent check